 Most employers look for a Masters degree, or a PhD in a relevant discipline.

-As machine learning is a fairly new area there are not yet many courses focusing solely on the subject.
+Despite being a rapidly expanding job role, there are not yet many courses focusing solely on the subject.
 Because of this, a qualification in a related field such as computer science, statistics, electrical engineering, mathematics or physical sciences is widely accepted as an undergraduate degree, before progressing into a more specialist course.

 Similarly, a Masters degree in a subject that has machine learning as an element within it, is widely accepted along with relevant experience in the field.